 * In this project, of course, »Türmer« includes all genders.

-For further information on the performance and on taking part please visit the website of »The Munich Vigil«.
+For further information on the performance please visit the website of »The Munich Vigil«.
 For more backround information on the performance also read our interview with Joanne Leighton.

 In cooperation with Joanne Leighton/WLDN and the Gasteig München GmbH